eacl2023tutorial/eacl2023tutorial.github.io/index.md

 ## Session 1

-* Introduction and Psychological Background Knowledge
-* Emotion Recognition Reliability
+* Emotion theories in psychology
+* Emotion recognition reliability in vision and language and what we can expect in NLP
-* Use cases and societal impact
+* Use cases and social impact

 ## Session 2

 * Resources for emotion classification and intensity prediction
+* Resources for emotion intensity prediction
+* Non-neural models
-* Feature-based and neural network methods
+* Multi-task and transfer-based models
-* Zero-shot classification
+* Zero-shot and few-shot learning
-* Small annotation exercise
+* Interactive annotation exercise

 ## Session 3

-* Open challenges
-* Evaluation-based emotion analysis
+* Event evaluation-based approaches
-* Emotin role labeling
+* Emotion role labeling and stimulus/cause detection
-* Relation to other tasks
+* Open challenges in emotion analysis
 * Ethical considerations
-* Closing

 ## Proposed reading